-Click on the Persona activity image (right) to start.
-Choose the Persona that best describes you.
+How it works: You choose the Persona that best describes you.
 You will then see a couple of developmental capabilities from the Professional Learning & Capability Enhancement (PLaCE) Framework that are relevant to the selected role.
 There are suggestions for targeted professional development resources, programs and/or communities of practice to support you in achieving those capabilities.
-You may find that your specific role crosses over with more than just one of the personas, in which case we invite you to look at other Personas.
+You may find that your specific role crosses over with more than one of the personas, in which case we invite you to look at other Personas.

 The Learning and Teaching Staff Development Team is offering, and supporting Faculties to offer, professional learning programs and resources for teaching, with lots more under development.
 Soon to be released are: